Akadine/ezWebJS/README.md

 # ezWeb
 ### A loader + composable primitives
 **Transparent contracts.
 Security-first by default.**
-For a more detailed readme, download the project and double click readme.html
+For a more detailed readme, download and double click readme.html
 ---

 ## Table of Contents